alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-02.basic.md

 ## Backdoor

-A "backdoor" is any intentional or unintentional mechanism, in respect of a given message and that message's set of participants, where some PCASM of that message **MAY** become available to a non-participant without the intentional action of a participant.
+A "backdoor" is any intentional or unintentional mechanism, in respect of a given message and that message's participants, where some PCASM of that message **MAY** become available to a non-participant without the intentional action of a participant.

 # Principles